-Before you set foot on that next aeroplane, it is time to pack your case.
-Whether it is a business trip, or time for a luxury holiday, you want to look your best.
+Before you set foot on that next airplane, it is time to pack your case.
+Whether it is a business trip or time for a luxury holiday, you want to look your best.

-You also don’t want to lug a case full of clothes and accessories that weigh a ton, and want to ensure a good mix-and-match to maximise wear.
+You also don’t want to lug a case full of clothes and accessories that weigh a ton and want to ensure a good mix-and-match to maximize wear.

-When we first started long-term travel 4 years ago I refused to travel with a lot of black.
-My world journey was all about colour and life, and black was rarely seen.
+When we first started long-term travel 4 years ago I refused to travel with a lot of black colors.
+My world journey was all about color and life, and black was rarely seen.

-However, I quickly learnt that colours and patters were harder to match, and slowly black crept back in to my case.
-I needed to carry less items, and accessories and lightweight tops became the colour in many cases.
+However, I quickly learned that colors and patterns were harder to match, and slowly black crept back into my case.
+I needed to carry fewer items, and accessories and lightweight tops became the color in many cases.

 Here is our ‘Luxury Travel Glamour Fashion Packing List’